mbraak/django_pony_forms/docs/source/installation.rst

 Requirements
 ============

-The package is tested with Django 1.3 and 1.4.2.
+The package is tested with Django 1.3, 1.4.3 and django 1.5c1.